Neuromarketing is a branch of marketing that integrates consumer phycological principles with marketing best practices.

 If you can convince the brain, you can convince the buyer.

-What psychological principles from this list have you seen work in your marketing?
+What neuromarketing principles from this list have worked for you?